SpocWiki/_public/schema.org/type/is_a_/intangible/reservation/event_reservation.md

 Tag Instances like this:
 #is_/an_/event_reservation

-A reservation for an event like a concert, sporting event, or lecture.<br/><br/>
+A reservation for an event like a concert, sporting event, or lecture.

 Note: This type is for information about actual reservations, e.g. in confirmation emails or HTML pages with individual confirmations of reservations.
 For offers of tickets, use <a class="localLink" href="/Offer">Offer</a>.

 [ #is_/sub_class_of :: [[../Reservation]] ]